Museum Prinsenhof Delft “ Golden Age” Project, Holland Jan 2019 - Dec. 2019

 See the video here at www.vogue.it

-Michelle Lowe-Holder was one of the designers awarded a "FIRE UP" grant by LCF to develop a 3D Print Design Project.
-In collaboration with Dr. Thomas Makryniotis, a researcher in 3D and virtual technologies at LCF’s Fashion Digital Studio and Professor Sandy Black.
+Michelle Lowe-Holder was one of the designers awarded a "FIRE UP" research grant by LCF to develop a 3D Print Design Project.
+In collaboration with Dr. Thomas Makryniotis, a researcher in 3D and virtual technologies at LCF’s Fashion Digital Studio with Professor Sandy Black.
 The idea was to develop a new bag concept through bio-mimicry and to create nylon printed nature-inspired bag frames mixed with textiles and hand finishing processes.
-The bags were exhibited at the Fire Up presentation and the 3D Print Show in London.
+The bags were exhibited at the Fire Up presentation and the 3D Print Show in London 2014 & AHRC Research and Development Exhibition London Design Festival 2018 .

 “Made in Osteroy” was a collaboration between UK designer/makers and Norwegian artisans.
-Michelle Lowe-Holder was invited with jeweller Scott Wilson / stylist Thom Murphy and designers Azumi&David to produce pieces to exhibit and sell.
-MLH collaborated with a weaver, knitter, furniture maker, ribbon maker and upholsterer, to produce a small collection of furniture / jewelry / knitwear and woven ribbon chair covers - All were exhibited in the "Osteroy Museum" exhibition .
-As part of this project, MLH also conducted daily jewellery making workshops with local Norwegian high school students.
-These pieces were also displayed and for sale - all sold.
+Michelle Lowe-Holder worked with a weaver, knitter, furniture maker, ribbon maker and upholsterer, to help produce a small collection of furniture / jewelry / knitwear and woven ribbon chair covers.
+Focusing on creating new products for a new craft economy thru the recreating of heritage crafts with material innovation and design.
+All collaborations were displayed in the "Osteroy Museum 2013 / Bergen Showroom 2014 and Oslo Design & Architects Center 2014.
+As part of this project, MLH also conducted daily jewellery making workshops with local Norwegian high school students using vintage ribbons.

 A year long project with LCF, CFS and NIKE – Working with Nike to develop an app that measures carbon footprint and environmental impact released in July 2013.
 Michelle Lowe-Holder / Christopher Raeburn / Matthew Miller & Alina Moat were invited to trial with the app in Portland and help form the development.
 Designers were also asked to mentor groups of students over a year to create sustainable designs with the app exhibited at the NIKE centre in Portland April 2013 / NIKE concept shop in London July 2013.